 (a) (i) If the Agent completes the distribution to the Lenders pursuant to this Clause 19 before receiving notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) with respect to the Loan Receivables:

-In this case, even if the creditor obtaining an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae), the Borrower, the Lenders or any other third party suffers damages, losses or expenses (the “Damages”) as a result of [such distribution and the withdrawal from the Syndicate Account prior to such distribution/such distribution by the Agent, the Agent shall not be liable in relation thereto, and the Borrower shall deal with them at its own cost and liability.
-The Borrower shall compensate the Agent for any Damages incurred by the Agent due to such [withdrawal and distribution/ distribution].
+In this case, even if the creditor obtaining an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae), the Borrower, the Lenders or any other third party suffers Loss as a result of [[* In the case of Syndicate Account Repayment Method] such distribution and the withdrawal from the Syndicate Account prior to such distribution/[* In the case of Agent’s Account Repayment Method] such distribution by the Agent, the Agent shall not be liable in relation thereto, and the Borrower shall deal with them at its own cost and liability.
+The Borrower shall compensate the Agent for any Loss incurred by the Agent due to such [[* In the case of Syndicate Account Repayment Method] withdrawal and distribution/[* In the case of Agent’s Account Repayment Method] distribution].

-(ii) If the Agent, after [the withdrawal from the Syndicate Account pursuant to Clause 18/the Borrower’s remittance of money to the Agent’s Account ] and before the completion of the distributions to the Lenders pursuant to this Clause 19, receives notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) with respect to the Loan Receivables for which such distribution is made:
+(ii) If the Agent, after [[* In the case of Syndicate Account Repayment Method] the withdrawal from the Syndicate Account pursuant to Clause 18/[* In the case of Agent’s Account Repayment Method] the Borrower’s remittance of money to the Agent’s Account ] and before the completion of the distributions to the Lenders pursuant to this Clause 19, receives notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) with respect to the Loan Receivables for which such distribution is made:

-In this case, (1) with respect to the money relating to such notice, the Agent may withhold the distributions pursuant to this Clause 19, and may take other measures in the manner that the Agent deems reasonable; and (2) the Agent shall distribute to All Lenders other than the Lender subject to such notice, the money [withdrawn from the Syndicate Account/paid by the Borrower] excluding those subject to such notice.
-If the creditor obtaining an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae), the Borrower, the Lenders or any other third party suffers any Damages as a result of the [distribution and the withdrawal from the Syndicate Account prior to such distribution/distribution] by the Agent pursuant to (1) of this Item (ii), the Agent shall not be liable in relation thereto, and the Borrower shall deal with them at its own cost and liability.
-The Borrower shall compensate the Agent for any Damages incurred by the Agent due to such [withdrawal and distribution/ distribution].
+In this case, (1) with respect to the money relating to such notice, the Agent may withhold the distributions pursuant to this Clause 19, and may take other measures in the manner that the Agent deems reasonable; and (2) the Agent shall distribute to All Lenders other than the Lender subject to such notice, the money [[* In the case of Syndicate Account Repayment Method] withdrawn from the Syndicate Account/[* In the case of Agent’s Account Repayment Method] paid by the Borrower] excluding those subject to such notice.
+If the creditor obtaining an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae), the Borrower, the Lenders or any other third party suffers any Loss as a result of the measures by the Agent pursuant to (1) of this Item (ii) or [[* In the case of Syndicate Account Repayment Method] distribution and the withdrawal from the Syndicate Account prior to such distribution/[* In the case of Agent’s Account Repayment Method] distribution] by the Agent pursuant to (2) of this Item (ii), the Agent shall not be liable in relation thereto, and the Borrower shall deal with them at its own cost and liability.
+The Borrower shall compensate the Agent for any Loss incurred by the Agent due to such measures or [[* In the case of Syndicate Account Repayment Method] withdrawal and distribution/[* In the case of Agent’s Account Repayment Method] distribution].

-(iii) If the Agent receives notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) before the withdrawal from the Syndicate Account pursuant to Clause 18:
+[(iii) [* In the case of Syndicate Account Repayment Method] If the Agent receives notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) before the withdrawal from the Syndicate Account pursuant to Clause 18: